 Behavioral interventions to manage insomnia

 Drug treatment options are available to address sleep disorders.
-After diagnosing sleep disturbances and a thoroughly analysing the contributing factors, a multidisciplinary approach is needed to address these factors and tailor interventions for each individual.
+After diagnosing sleep disturbances and thoroughly analysing the contributing factors, a multidisciplinary approach is needed to address these factors and tailor interventions for each individual.

 “Some sleep-related disorders may be due to MS-related lesions, some may be related to MS symptoms, some of them are behavioral.
 For example, insomnia is rather behavioral and responds well to cognitive behavioral therapy, which can improve sleep quality and reduce anxiety [8]”, Dr Laura Laslett from the University of Tasmania tells us.